byu-oit/fully-typed/README.md

 ### error

 Test a value for errors.
-If the value does produce an error then an object is returned that details the cause of the error.
+If the value does produce an error then a string is returned that details the cause of the error.

 **Parameters**